MediaSavvy/MediaSavvy/readme.md

 # MediaSavvy!
-## A piracy and all purpose wiki that foucus on quality over quantity.
+## A piracy and all purpose wiki that focus on quality over quantity.